68-Year-Old Man Dies After Being Struck In Head By Bullet While In Car In Bridgeport

 CHICAGO (CBS) — A 68-year-old man was shot in the head wounded while driving in his car in Bridgeport Tuesday evening, and he later died.

-Police said the man was not the intended target.RELATED: What To Do, And What Not To Do, To Protect Your Home Amid Massive Snow, Cold
+Police said the man was not the intended target.
+The scene of the shooting was less than a mile from his home.RELATED: Man Charged With Little Village Carjacking

-At 6:02 p.m., the man was traveling east on 31st Street near Halsted Street in his car when someone fired shots and they went through his back window.RELATED: Chicago Weather: Snow Chance Returns Wednesday
+At 6:02 p.m., the man was driving east on 31st Street near Halsted Street when someone fired shots and they went through his back window.RELATED: Chicago Man Charged In Orland Park Carjacking

 The man was struck in the head, police said.
-His car went on to collide with a snowbank.
+His 1985 Lincoln Town Car went on to collide with a snowbank.

 He was taken to Stroger Hospital of Cook County in critical condition.
-He was later pronounced dead.MORE: Roof Collapses At Vacant Building in South Shore
+He was later pronounced dead.MORE: LOCATED: Norbert Serd, 93, Reported Missing In Plainfield

 No one was in custody in the shooting Tuesday evening.